Lenni128/NetworkScan/README.md

 ```
 Please replace the ```<USER>``` with your username and the ```<Description>``` with your own description.

-6. Now you have to enable and start the service with the following command:
+4.2.
+Now you have to enable and start the service with the following commands:

 ```sudo systemctl enable networkscan.service```